 Filiatro

 The most crowded and cosmopolitan beach of Ithaca.
-Filiatro is located in the south of the island, 15 minutes drive from Vathi.
-The road to Filiatro is narrow with sharp bends and the parking is, usually not big enough to fit many cars.
+Filiatro is located in the south of the island, a 15-minute drive from Vathi.
+The road to Filiatro is narrow, with sharp bends, and the parking area is usually not large enough to accommodate many cars.

 filiatro beach at Ithaca